Spatchcock Skillet Roasted Chicken with Citrus and Leeks. So easy, so good.

 - 3-4 sprigs fresh thyme, leaves removed from one of the sprigs

-- 3/4 c white wine or chicken stock
+- ¾ cup white wine or chicken stock

 Heat oven to 425 Deg F. Set out a 12 inch cast iron skillet.

 Set chicken out to come to room temperature, remove giblet packet from inside the chicken if applicable.
+About 30 to 40 minutes.
 Prepare all the vegetables, aromatics and herbs before handling the chicken.

 Rinse and pat the chicken dry with paper towels, set it breast side down on a sturdy cutting board.
 Using kitchen shears cut out the backbone starting at the tail to the neck.
 Cut off the wing tips as well and save the backbone and wing tips for making stock.
 Rinse the chicken again in the inside to get rid of any excess parts left over from butchering.
 (You can wear gloves if you want when handling the chicken).